 Launch from the Applications Menu

-To launch via the graphical interface, open Activities (or press the Super key), type “Arduino” in the search field, and click the Arduino IDE icon.
-If you installed both IDE 1.x and 2.x via Flatpak, you will see two entries; select the version you want to use.
+Open Activities, type “Arduino” in the search field, and click the Arduino IDE icon.
+If you installed both IDE 1.x and 2.x through Flatpak, you will see two entries; select the version you want to use.

 Launch from Terminal